 An intimate yoga studio in a peaceful garden setting close to the heart of Sandton, situated in Riverclub, Johannesburg.
 It is close to Sandton, Parkmore, Morningside, Duxberry and Bryanston and surrounding suburbs.

-We offer classes for all ages and abilities, adapting classes accordingly, as well as offering props and alternatives for each individual.
+We offer group classes for all ages and abilities, adapting classes accordingly, as well as offering props and alternatives for each individual.

 Our classes are small, which means that we are able to devote more attention to each person.